kstenio/libssa/README.md

 The **LIBSsa 1** was a software created in the middle of 2017 for my personal use in a LIBS class during my doctorate.
-Eventually, many colleagues from the _Optics and Photonics Laboratory_ at **Embrapa Instrumentation** (Sao Carlos, SP, Brazil) enjoyed the application, and I continued developing it until late 2019.
+Eventually, many colleagues from the _Optics and Photonics Laboratory_ at [Embrapa Instrumentation](https://www.embrapa.br/en/instrumentacao) (Sao Carlos, SP, Brazil) enjoyed the application, and I continued developing it until late 2019.

 Eventually, the _LIBSsa_ software became an important part of my doctorate/thesis, so I've decided to restructure it into a new - _better_ - version.
-So, in the middle of 2020, the development of the **LIBSsa 2** started.
+Finally, in the middle of 2020, the development of the **LIBSsa 2** started.

 ---